 Now, after you get all this hype for your high value and excellent food, and clear Instagrammability, you need the tools to make it all happen.
 You should expect far more from a POS system for restaurants than the technical ability to process payments.

 Rely on a POS that can run specials, deals, and discounts smoothly.
 Look specifically for built-in features rather than add-ons.
 Then use that system as the foundation for your marketing plan’s structure.

-Ideally, your POS system will allow you to establish a loyalty program.
+Ideally, your POS system will allow you to establish restaurant loyalty programs.
 With these programs you should be able to build up a large customer base, offer discounts, and make it easy to modify the bill with the guest's phone number.
-These tools work exceptionally well for for locals as well.
+These tools work exceptionally well for locals as well.
 Encourage guests to join your loyalty program to benefit from accumulating discounts or reward points.